MadStu/space-trucker-trading-tracker/README.md

 ![Log Out Button](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/log-out-button.png)

-And you'll also find a button to return to the main page at the top of each page that isn't the main page.
+And you'll also find a button to return to the main page at the top of each page (unless you're already on that page!)

 ![Home Button](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/home-button.png)

 # Planning

-I planned to make a Star Citizen trading app that would work on any web browser and be reliable and easy to use enough for the user to want to make it an essential tool when they're trading multiple commodities.
+I planned to make a Star Citizen trading app that would work on any web browser and to be a reliable and easy to use tool for the user to want to make it an invaluable resource when they're trading multiple commodities at once.

 I came up with the name of "Space Trucker Trading Tracker" as it's a bit of a tongue twister but has a nice ring to it.
-I hope most people would refer to it as STTT for short.
+I think most people would refer to it as just STTT.

 Before writing any code I first drew a wireframe outline on the back of an envelope.

-This helped me to realise what features I needed to code on the back-end, just as much as the front-end.
+Although basic, this helped me to realise what features I needed to code on the back-end, just as much as the front-end.

 <img src="https://github.com/MadStu/space-trucker/raw/main/static/readme-images/wireframe.jpg" width="250">